kartheek91/kartheek91.github.io/_posts/2021-02-25-introduction-to-runtime-fields-in-elasticsearch.md

 }
 ```

-Now we will check mapping again and this we will see  age , fullname as runtime fields.
+Now we will check mapping again and we will see age, full name as runtime fields.

 ```
 GET employee/_mapping